eny2890/Class_Files/README.md

 * install_github("cran/XML")
 * install_github("tobiasgf/lulu")
 * install.packages(c("CHNOSZ", "optparse"))
+* install.packages(c("dplyr", "ggplot2"))

+#if we still have time after this, you and your group should begin brainstorming figures!
+I will walk arond to help.
 ## Wednesday, October 16, 2024
 ### Goals:
 * Edit and submit ecoPCR script